chocolacula/easy_reflection_cpp/readme/installation.md

 # Installation

-At first you have to download and compile **Clang**.
-The generator as a part of this project uses Clang to analyse C++ source code.
+The generator as a part of this project uses **Clang** libraries to analyse C++ source code.
 You can build Clang [from source](https://clang.llvm.org/get_started.html) or install from [vcpkg](https://github.com/microsoft/vcpkg).

-Theese libs link dynamically by default.
+These libs link dynamically by default.
 There is an option of statically linking also.
 Set `-DLINK_CLANG_STATIC=ON` while building the generator in this case.

 ## Linux